shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/03 API Gateway/07 API Gateway Integration Types.md

 4. `AWS_PROXY` (For Serverless/Lambda)

 > With `proxy` integration, there is no need for any mapping and it is easier, it just redirect all the requests, parameters and payloads to the defined endpoint.

+> API gateway can use `mapping templates` to transform request.
+For example, JSON to XML and vice versa.
+Suitable for legacy application with modern endpoint.